equinor/ert/CONTRIBUTING.md

 the way they work now, and why you decided to solve it the way you did.
 A commit body is required for anything except very small changes.

-(*) Tip for making sure all tests passes, try out --exec while rebasing.
+(*) Tip for making sure all tests pass, try out --exec while rebasing.
 You can then have all tests run per commit in a single command.

 ## Pull Request Scoping